|Home||Advocate Website||Consumer Website||Florida Institutional Legal Services Project||Legal Assistance Directory||Medicaid Prescription Helpline|

 Gregory S. Schell- Managing Attorney: Specializes in migrant and seasonal agricultural worker protection act and temporary foreign worker (H-2A) program.
 Greg graduated from Harvard College, A.B. magna cum laude in Government in1976; and received his JD from Harvard Law School in 1979.
 Greg was admitted to the Florida Bar 1979 and to the Maryland Bar in 1985 and is a member of the Southern, Northern, and Middle District of Florida.

-Sol Couto- Office Manager: Sol began working for FLS in 2001 as the office manager, along with providing receptionist and general office support.
+Sol Couto- Office Manager: Sol began working for the MFJP in 2001 as the office manager.
+Sol also provides receptionist and general office support.
 Sol is also the Settlement Administrator for all lawsuits at MFJP.
-She is primarily engaged in locating, qualifying and registering eligible farm workers for settlement proceeds.
-Prior to her work with FLS, she worked in the private sector for five years as a legal assistant and specialized in the area of Florida workers' compensation.
-Sol is fluent in Spanish.
+She is primarily engaged in locating, qualifying and registering eligible farmworkers for settlement proceeds.
+Sol previously worked in the private sector for five years as a legal assistant and specialized in the area of Florida workers' compensation.
+Sol is fluent in Spanish. email

 in 1996 and funded

 ensuring that the full range of legal advocacy is available to the 300,000 farmworkers who